gwpy/gwpy/docs/spectrum/index.rst

    ~FrequencySeries.df

 ==========================================================================
-Generating a `FrequencySeries` from a :class:`~pdpy.timeseries.TimeSeries`
+Generating a `FrequencySeries` from a :class:`~pydischarge.timeseries.TimeSeries`
 ==========================================================================

-.. currentmodule:: pdpy.timeseries
+.. currentmodule:: pydischarge.timeseries

 The frequency-spectrum of a :class:`TimeSeries` can be calculated using either of the following methods: